Katherine Kelly Lang: Career

 Lang made her acting debut in the film Skatetown, U.S.A.
 (1979), alongside Scott Baio, Maureen McCormick, and Patrick Swayze.
-That was followed by guest roles in numerous television series such as the short-lived The Powers of Matthew Star and Masquerade and the long-running Riptide, Magnum, P.I., Happy Days, The Fall Guy, and the HBO comedy series 1st & Ten.
+That was followed by guest roles in numerous television series such as The Powers of Matthew Star, Masquerade, Riptide, Magnum, P.I., Happy Days, The Fall Guy and 1st & Ten.
 Lang starred in the 1996 television film Subliminal Seduction.
 In 1985, she appeared in four music videos: Alabama's "There's No Way" (where she played the love interest of Alabama lead singer Randy Owen) The Beach Boys' "Getcha Back" and its sequel "It's Gettin' Late" and The Medflys' "Compulsive" for a band from her childhood hometown, Carmel CA.